element-hq/element-web/README.md

 Development
 ===========

-Before attempting to develop on Riot you **must** read the [developer guide for `matrix-react-sdk`](https://github.com/matrix-org/matrix-react-sdk#developer-guide), which also defines the design, architecture and style for Element too.
+Before attempting to develop on Element you **must** read the [developer guide for `matrix-react-sdk`](https://github.com/matrix-org/matrix-react-sdk#developer-guide), which also defines the design, architecture and style for Element too.

-Before starting work on a feature, it's best to ensure your plan aligns well with our vision for Riot.
+Before starting work on a feature, it's best to ensure your plan aligns well with our vision for Element.
 Please chat with the team in [#riot-dev:matrix.org](https://matrix.to/#/#riot-dev:matrix.org) before you start so we can ensure it's something we'd be willing to merge.